Taritsyn/BundleTransformer/src/BundleTransformer.TypeScript/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support for the TypeScript version 5.4.5.
+   1. Added support for the TypeScript version 5.4.5;
+   2. Enabled a SourceLink.

    ====================
    POST-INSTALL ACTIONS